kornia/kornia/CONTRIBUTING.rst

 Everyone is welcomed to get involved with the project.
 There are different ways in how you can put your two cents:

-1. Ask/Answer questions in the ``#kornia`` PyTorch Slack channel:
+1. Ask/Answer questions using the ``#kornia`` tag in `PyTorch Discuss <https://discuss.pytorch.org>`_

-   - We suggest you to join the channel in order to get more involved to the PyTorch ecosystem.
-Send an email to `slack@pytorch.org <slack@pytorch.org>`_ in order to get access.
    - Please, don't use GitHub issues for Q&A.
+   - In case you are a developer and want to learn more about the PyTorch ecosystem, we suggest you to join the PyTorch slack.
+You can apply using this form: `https://bit.ly/ptslack <https://bit.ly/ptslack>`_

 2. Report bugs through `GitHub issues <https://github.com/arraiyopensource/kornia/issues>`_: